borgified/url_checker/README.md

 results are displayed at STDOUT

+to install dependencies needed by this script: `cpan TAP::Harness::Env && cpan URI::Find::UTF8`

-to run this script, clone the repo, then type ./run
+to run this script type ./run